Table of Contents

 - As a last step, a new baseline for the regression tester is created and uploaded to https://pmd-code.org/pmd-regression-tester.

-Once this second GitHub Action run is done, you can spread additional news:
+Once the GitHub Action run is done, you can spread additional news:

 -